SimonCoste/SimonCoste.github.io/posts/score_matching.md

 abstract = "Learning the score of a density from its samples and Tweedie's formula. "
 +++

 The *score* of a probability density $p$ is the gradient of its log-density: $\nabla \log p(x)$.
 This object is of paramount importance in many fields, like physics, statistics, and machine learning.
-In particular, it is needed if one needs to sample from the reverse SDE of a diffusion model.
+In particular, it is needed if one wants to sample from the reverse SDE of a diffusion model.
 In this note, we survey the classical technique used for learning the score of a density from its samples: *score matching*.

 \tableofcontents